Why consider a Vehicle Miles Traveled (VMT) Fee?

 - Identify what kind of fee type to develop

-- Develop and release a Request for Proposals (RFP) (VMT Fee Request for Proposals (RFP) Template)
+- Develop and release an RFP (VMT Fee Request for Proposals Template)

 - Review proposals and select a consultant